Downloading the App

 How does the application work?

-Launch the hands-free 511PA application before you put your car in drive.
+Launch the hands-free 511PA application and select “Driving Mode” before you put your car in drive.
 You will hear active PennDOT advisories that are near you.
 Now put down the phone and focus on driving.
 There’s nothing on your phone that you need to touch or read.
 Just listen for travel alerts.

 The 511PA app will remain "on" while you drive, automatically activating when you approach an area impacted by a PennDOT advisory.
 The app will broadcast any travel alerts for reported conditions within a set mile-range (that you can set for yourself) of your current location.